-I always enjoy lists and checking things off my list.
+I always enjoy lists and checking things off my list and being a proactive woman.
 Here’s a list of the top 7 things we can address for our health and well-being.

 We take care of so much but if we don’t take care of ourselves, then the whole show comes to a stop.